 Mobility is another category where the Ferrosi shows its value and grabs an impressive score.
 With stretchy fabric and a generous fit, this is a great layer for getting your move on.
 Some climbers and backpack-wearers don't like their jackets to be baggy at all, preferring a slimmer cut and fitted design for under-harness/pack strap neatness.
 But if you like a little extra room for layering underneath, the Ferrosi may be ideal.
 The hood is ever-so-slightly restrictive with a helmet on, but not bad.

 This thin and light jacket earns another excellent score in the weight metric.
-The Ferrosi in a size medium weighs in at 11.5 ounces, on the lighter side of options in our review.
+The Ferrosi weighs in at 11.5 ounces for a medium, on the lighter side of options in our review.
 It also has a pocket that doubles as a stuff sack, the perfect combo for bringing up multi-pitch climbs where every ounce counts.